The Great Easter Egg Hunt is on

 A tradition for many kids and communities across the United States, Easter egg hunts are an integral part of spring.

-Sadly, because of social distancing guidelines during the COVID-19 outbreak, hunts all over have been canceled.
+Sadly, because of social distancing guidelines during the COVID-19 outbreak, hunts everywhere have been canceled.

 The good news is they're being replaced by a different kind of hunt: in windows.